 - Likely to get a career in health care, teaching, coaching, and child care

 When it comes to finding your best match, the 16 personalities test is probably the best relationship personality test out there.
-If you are curious about which types go well together, take a look at the MBTI compatibility chart listed below.
+If you are curious about which types go well together, take a look at the personality compatibility chart listed below.

 The personality types themselves are just the beginning.
 Dig into preferences, cognitive functions, and some fun resources with these articles.